 When you buy a new washer and dryer, the company you buy it from will often kindly come out and hook everything up for you.
-However, that’s not always the case.
+Unfortunately, that’s not always the case.

 And what if you get a “new to you” washer and dryer from a friend or buy one second-hand?
 In that case, you’ll definitely have to take matters into your own hands.
-With that said, let’s take a closer look at what you need to do to install your new washer and dryer and, importantly, what you need to do to get rid of your old ones.
+With that said, let’s take a closer look at how to install your new washer and dryer, as well as some excellent ideas on how to get rid of the old ones.

-Sometimes when you purchase a new washer and dryer, even if they don’t install your appliances for you, you can still opt to pay extra to have your washer and dryer professionally installed.
-If not, you can look around at what local handymen and women offer.
+Sometimes when you purchase a new washer and dryer from a retailer, or even a scratch and dent option, you can sometimes still choose to pay extra for professional washer and dryer installation.
+If not, you can look around at what local handymen and women can offer you.

 Getting a good deal on installation

 Prices on installing large appliances like washers and dryers can be reasonable, especially if you shop around.
-Paying for installation can save you a great deal of time and offers a degree of protection against installation mishaps.
+Paying the cost to install a washer and dryer can save you a great deal of time and it offers a degree of protection against installation mishaps.

 With that said, installing your own washer and dryer is completely doable, especially with some advanced preparation.
 Let’s take a step-by-step look at what you need to do to install a washer and dryer yourself.